 Exhibition Dates: 8 February - 9 March, 2013

 Opening Night: Friday 8 February, 6 - 8pm

-Gertrude Contemporary is pleased to present a new solo project by Sydney-based artist Geoff Kleem.
-Over the past twenty-five years Kleem’s practice has been typified by its diversity - traversing photography, sculpture, painting and even performance.
+Gertrude Contemporary was pleased to present a new solo project by Sydney-based artist Geoff Kleem.
+Over the previous twenty-five years Kleem’s practice had been typified by its diversity - traversing photography, sculpture, painting and even performance.

-For Gertrude Contemporary Kleem is presenting a new site-responsive installation where he explores the parameters of the gallery space through inserting a group of 24 karat gold scaffolding poles supporting a mass hovering between ceiling and floor.
-The custom designed supports generate a sense of compression and purpose while actually supporting the heavy boxlike form.
-Designed for an underground space in New York and originally shown on Cockatoo Island Sydney these essentially functional objects have been transformed through being plated in 24k gold - a material laden with powerful symbolic and economic connotations which elevates their utilitarian status while blurring both their meaning and their function.
+For Gertrude Contemporary Kleem was presenting a new site-responsive installation where he explored the parameters of the gallery space through inserting a group of 24 karat gold scaffolding poles supporting a mass hovering between ceiling and floor.
+The custom designed supports generated a sense of compression and purpose while actually supporting the heavy boxlike form.
+Designed for an underground space in New York and originally shown on Cockatoo Island Sydney these essentially functional objects were transformed through being plated in 24k gold - a material laden with powerful symbolic and economic connotations which elevates their utilitarian status while blurring both their meaning and their function.

 Whilst Kleem's work defies a persistent thematic thread it is consistently sophisticated.
 Functioning in a space between representation and conceptual strategies.
 Kleem works to extremely high levels of production to create works that operate like formal and descriptive riddles that are at once ambiguous and monumental.